 Jane Albright, Channelle Brennan and Kayla Williams talk to the media following the Wolf pack's loss to Fresno State.

 Nevada vs. Fresno State - MW Championships semifinal

-Jane Albright begins her seventh season as the head coach of the Nevada women's basketball team in 2014-15, and her 31st overall season.
-During her tenure at Nevada, Albright has experienced a few personal milestones, but has led the Wolf Pack to even more.
+Jane Albright begins her eighth season as the head coach of the Nevada women's basketball team in 2015-16, and her 32nd overall season.
+She enters the upcoming season with 496 career wins, four shy of eclipsing 500.

 After a couple of rebuilding seasons, Albright's 2013-14 Wolf Pack squad posted an 18-win campaign and compiled 12 victories in the Mountain West, setting a program record for most conference wins in a single-season.
 The team also set a program record for free throws made (529) and free throws attempted (760), among registering its highest scoring average (71.5 ppg) since the 1985-86 season.

 Thanks to an 8-2 run in the final 10 games of the regular season, the Pack secured the No. 3 seed for the Mountain West Championships, and reached the semifinals round of the tournament.
 Albright coached three members of the 2013-14 squad to all-conference honors, including the league's Co-Defensive Player of the Year, Mimi Mungedi.
 Following the season, Albright received the 2014 Carol Eckman Award presented by the Women's Basketball Coaches Association (WBCA) at the NCAA Women's Final Four.
 The award is presented annually to an active WBCA member coach who exemplifies Eckman's spirit, integrity and character through sportsmanship, commitment to the student-athlete, honesty, ethical behavior, courage and dedication to purpose.